 The life cycle inventory categories comprise use of resources as well as waste and output flows.
-For the sake of simplicity, inventory categories related to biogenic carbon are not presented as the membrane contains no biogenic carbon and the biogenic carbon contained in the packaging is below the cut-off criteria.
+For the sake of simplicity, inventory categories related to biogenic carbon are not presented as none of the membranes contain biogenic carbon and the biogenic carbon contained in the packaging is below the cut-off criteria.
 Furthermore, inventory categories associated with emissions from combustion of waste and from calcination, as well as removals from carbonation are not presented as the system contains no incinerated materials, calcination or carbonation processes.